Seth Rogen Opens Up About His Self-Doubts & Struggles That Nobody Sees!

 TL;DR

-• Seth Rogen discusses the self-doubt and inner struggles that persist despite his massive commercial success in comedy and film
+• Seth Rogen discusses the self-doubts and internal struggles that persist despite his massive success in comedy and film

 Key Moments